Konsang/Reinforcement-Learning/README.md

 # Reinforcement-Learning
 Small projects on Reinforcement-Learning

-### TIC-TAC-TOE: Teaching an agent to play the classic game of TIC-TAC-TOE
+### TIC-TAC-TOE: Teaching an agent to play the classic game of TIC-TAC-TOE without using any fancy libraries.